PowerShell/PSResourceGet/Docs/SetPSResourceRepository.md

 ## Notes

-`-Priority` parameter argument example/explanation here or in Parameter section?
-Note about not being able to set PSGallery repo's URL here or in Summary?
-What should this type object should this cmdlet return?
-Some parameters are missing ParameterSetNames above?

 ## Tests

-Tests added will need to set repositories to URLs with HTTPS, HTTP, file base, and File Transfer Protocol (FTP) URI schemes.
+Tests added will need to set repositories to URLs with different allowed URI schemes.

 Test to verify Set-PSResourceRepository with PSGallery `-Name` and `-URL` value is not allowed, and generates error with expected error message.